 Make sure your content and website are super-discoverable with our top SEO tips.

 We’ve been speaking a lot about content marketing recently.
-We’ve even made a succinct guide to the trends you can expect to see in 2016.

 However, to avoid sounding like the guy at the party that constantly drones on about the same old story, in this blog we’re going to move away from discussing content marketing as a whole.
 Instead, we’ll be focussing our attention on an important aspect of content in general: SEO.